kangfarih/kangfarih.github.io/content/posts/ragasukma-comic/index.md

 A mobile apps for reading and buy a comic made by [Ragasukma](http://ragasukma.com).
 I was doing the project when still being part of [Plexus.id](http://plexus.id) Team.
 The application has been released to Google Playstore and can be downloaded.
-There is two type of application, Mobile apps for End User and Web Apps for Admin.
+There is two kind of application, Mobile apps for End User and Web Apps for Admin.

 ---
 ### Overview